Skip to main content

 Webhooks offer real-time communication between applications, eliminating the need for polling and enabling immediate data updates.
 They simplify application integration and workflow automation without complex code or proprietary APIs.

-Here are some examples of common usage scenarios for CIAM:
+Here are some examples of common Webhook use cases for CIAM:

-• Send emails: Configure a webhook to send a welcome email to new users upon registration or notify administrators when a user logs in from a new device or location.
+• Send emails: Configure a Webhook to send a welcome email to new users upon registration or notify administrators when a user signs in from a new device or location.

-• Data synchronization: Configure webhooks to keep the application updated about changes such as user account suspensions or deletions.
+• Data synchronization: Configure Webhook to keep the application updated about changes such as user account suspensions or deletions.

 ItemDescription